wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     (2) The Board may grant an exemption subject to any terms and conditions that it thinks fit.

-    (3) Each notice published in the _Gazette_ under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][513] but is not a regulation for the purposes of the [Acts and Regulations Publication Act 1989][514].
+    (3) Each notice published in the _Gazette_ under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][514] and must be presented to the House of Representatives under [section 41][515] of that Act.

-    Section 107: substituted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 107: substituted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 107(3): replaced, on 5 August 2013, by [section 77(3)][516] of the Legislation Act 2012 (2012 No 119).

 #### Competence

-*   Heading: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+*   Heading: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 108 Competence programmes